FuchsiaOS/FuchsiaOS-docs-zh_CN/reference/syscalls/system_get_performance_info.md

                                            size_t* output_count);
 ```

-## DESCRIPTION
+## Description

 `zx_system_get_performance_info()` requests CPU performance parameters maintained by the kernel.
 The
 *topic* parameter indicates what specific information is desired.

 *count* indicates the number of items to query.
-Topics may impose requriements on this value.
+Topics may impose requirements on this value.

 *info* is a pointer to a buffer of sufficient size to accommodate *count* entries of the type
 specified by *topic*.
 The values stored in this array are undefined if the syscall returns an error.